jenskutilek/fakelab/doc/truetype-hinting/fdef9.md

 This function is not used by FLS5.

-Make two CVT values equal up to a specified ppm
+Make two CVT values equal up to a specified ppm.

 Arguments on stack: _cvt_child, cvt_parent, max_ppm_